PARTHIB-DEB/Hackerrrank--Python-/README.md

 # PROGRAMS OF HACKERRANK

-A repository where I Solve Leetcode Problems using Python
+A repository where I Solve Hackerrank Problems using Python

 ## 🔗 My Hackerrank